What Is Jerusalem Day (Yom Yerushalayim)?

 Jewish tradition teaches that we must care about Jerusalem, pray for Jerusalem, and overall, desire Jerusalem.
 When we do, Jerusalem will not only be God’s Holy City, but our Holy City, too.
 If we seek it, we shall find it and bask in God’s glory.

 The psalmist wrote, “If I forget you, Jerusalem, may my right hand forget its skill.
 May my tongue cling to the roof of my mouth if I do not remember you, if I do not consider Jerusalem my highest joy” (Psalm 137:5-6).
-This passage of scripture expresses beautifully the longing of the Jewish people for their ancestral capital.
+This passage of Scripture expresses beautifully the longing of the Jewish people for their ancestral capital.
 Today, we thank God that longing has been realized.

 Take our quiz on Jerusalem.